A look and a heart that cared.

 On the night of February 12, Vicky called me with the urgency that Risa was going to escape at dawn the next day.
 The luggage of the employer’s family were already being prepared so it was an indication that they were leaving for the Middle East soonest (Risa was not informed until the end when the exact departure date was).
 Despite the plan, Vicky and I weren’t sure if she would have the courage to indeed escape.
 But we kept our guards up.
 And I informed Ms. Mila that Risa would attempt to escape from her employer.

 At 3am of February 13, I received the call from Vicky.
 She was on her way to my apartment to bring Risa.
 Time was essential.
-The employers do their prayer at dusk and the moment they find out she was missing, they can ask the management for CCTV footage and would have found out that she was in Vicky’s house.
+The employers do their prayer at dawn and the moment they find out she was missing, they can ask the management for CCTV footage and would have found out that she was in Vicky’s house.

 Even knowing this risk, I applaud Vicky for her bravery and I am grateful to her husband for supporting her.
 I am also grateful to my husband for opening our house to Risa.
 I gave her breakfast at 3:30am (or was it her dinner, I was not even sure of that) and she devoured her food in no time.